ritiksahni/blog-dev/_posts/2021-01-30-Worker-HackTheBox.md

 I used the reverse shell by borjmz ([https://github.com/borjmz/aspx-reverse-shell](https://github.com/borjmz/aspx-reverse-shell)) for this task.

 For uploading it, go to any repository e.g. spectral and click on "New" and then proceed adding the file contents of shell.aspx and commit the changes, there is a small issue here...
 We can't commit the file addition to the master branch directly but we can create a new branch and create a "Pull Request".
-As soon as that is done, we can see the merging policies on the right side:
+As soon as that is done, we can see the merging policies on the right side.

 It won't allow us to merge the pull request without an approval of the reviewer (we can give it ourselves), all comments resolved, and without associating a work item (such as a task).